 Stephen Watkins, MD, FFPH

-Stephen has been the Director Public Health for Stockport for 27 years and is currently leading on the public health contribution to the Greater Manchester Spatial Framework and Green Summit.
-He is also the Vice-President elect for Policy at the Faculty of Public Health, a three-year term that he will start in June 2018.
+Stephen is the Vice President for Policy at the Faculty of Public Health.
+He has been the Director Public Health for Stockport for 27 years and is currently leading on the public health contribution to the Greater Manchester Spatial Framework and Green Summit.
 He is a member of the British Medical Association Council and serves on the Editorial Board of the Journal of Transport & Health.
-He is also the Co-Chair of the Transport and Health Study Group, the UK’s principle public health organisation in the transport field.
+He is also the Co-Chair of the Transport and Health Study Group, the UK’s principal public health organisation in the transport field.
 Born and bred in Lancashire, Steve is a rambler and a railway enthusiast.

 Susan Lloyd, FFPH

 Sue is a Consultant in Public Health at the London Borough of Barking and Dagenham, a Director of a Public Health consultancy specialising in nutrition, and serves on the Board of the Faculty of Public Health.
 She currently leads on health intelligence and primary care transformation across Barking and Dagenham.
 Previously, Sue spent twenty years working as an NHS clinician.
 She holds an MBA from the University of Wales and an MPH from the Cardiff University School of Medicine.

 The Public Health Funding Project Group is responsible for the delivery of FPH’s Public Health Funding project.
 Members are drawn from the staff team in FPH’s Policy & Communications Department and Specialist Registrars in public health from across the country.

 Lisa Plotkin, PhD (firstname.lastname@example.org)